purwar1997/Portfolio-Website/Readme.md

 ## Description

-This project is a portfolio website to showcase the projects I have built so far.
+This project is a portfolio website to showcase the projects that I have built so far.
 It is created using HTML and CSS and is hosted on Vercel.

 ## Components of the website